Binary Exploitation 101 - Introduction

 Introduction

 It’s a fantastic book.
-Starting from the basics of C programming, it goes on to cover binaries, networking, cryptography, and explains both attack and defense techniques.
-It gave me ideas and insights into how programs actually work, how they can be exploited and defended, and most importantly, it showed me the art and joy of hacking.
+Starting from the basics of C programming, it goes on to cover binaries, networking, cryptography, and explains both exploitation techniques and mitigations.
+It gave me insight into how programs actually work, how they can be exploited and mitigated, and most importantly, it showed me the art and joy of hacking.

 The only drawback of the book is its age.
-The basics of how programs work haven’t changed, and classic techniques like stack overflows, format string attacks, and ret2libc are still valuable to learn.
-However, the book does not cover many modern defenses and attacks such as stack canaries, CFI, ROP, and heap exploitation.
+The basics of how programs work haven’t changed, and classic techniques like stack overflow, format string attack, and ret2libc are still valuable to learn.
+However, The book does not cover modern mitigations, such as Intel CET and Arm MTE, nor many exploitation techniques, including ret2dlresolve and heap exploitation.

 That’s why I decided to start writing a 2025 edition of Hacking: The Art of Exploitation.
 I’m not very knowledgeable about networking or cryptography, so I won’t be covering those.
 Instead, this series will focus specifically on binary exploitation.

-I got into binary exploitation because the techniques showed me how programs really work.
-For example, to understand stack overflows and GOT overwrites, you need to know how function calls and shared libraries work.
-To bypass defenses like NX bit, ASLR, and CFI, you also need to understand how these protections are actually implemented.
-For me, studying attacks has always been a way of learning the underlying mechanisms.
+I got into binary exploitation because the exploitation techniques taught me how programs really work.
+For example, to understand stack overflow and GOT overwrite, you need to understand how function calls and shared libraries work.
+To bypass mitigations like NX bit, ASLR, and CFI, you also need to understand how they are actually implemented.
+For me, studying explitation techniques has always been a way of learning the underlying mechanisms.

 That’s the approach I want to keep in this series.
-Rather than simply introducing attacks and defenses, the goal is to use them as a lens to understand how programs work, and to explore the principles and ideas behind both attack and defense.
-Wherever possible, I’ll include source code and explain how it works.
-Understanding these mechanisms is essential not only for developing new attacks that can bypass existing defenses, but also for designing realistic and fundamental mitigations.
-Through this series, I hope readers will gain a solid understanding of program internals, exploitation strategies, defense techniques, and how to read and reason about source code.
+Instead of just listing exploitation techniques and mitigations, the goal is to use them as a lens to understand how programs work and the principles behind both sides.
+This understanding is essential not only for developing new exploitation techniques, but also for designing effective mitigations.

-This series will focus on x64 Linux environments.
+This series will focus on x86-64 Linux environments.
 I’ll assume some basic knowledge of computer architecture and the ability to read and write simple C and Python programs.
 But I’ll explain as much as I can along the way, so even if you’re missing some background, you should be fine.
 And if you have questions, please don’t hesitate to ask.
 The only thing I ask is not to just say “I don’t understand.”
-Tell me how you thought about it, what you tried, and where exactly you got stuck.
-Identifying what you don’t understand helps clarify which knowledge is missing and makes it easier to get useful feedback.
+Tell me what you tried, and where exactly you got stuck.
+Identifying what you don’t understand helps clarify which knowledge is missing.

-My hope is that, just like I was four years ago, some readers will become interested in binary exploitation through this series, gain a deeper understanding of how programs work, learn to think about both attack and defense, and eventually design practical and fundamental solutions that balance the trade-offs.
+My hope is that, just like I was four years ago, some readers will become interested in binary exploitation through this series, gain a solid grasp of program internals, exploitation techniques, mitigations, and eventually design practical and fundamental solutions that balance the trade-offs.
 That’s the kind of hacker I want to become myself, and the kind I hope you will become too.

 Contents (Planned)